logaretm/vee-validate/docs/advanced/dynamic-rules.md

 </script>
 ```

 The previous sample will work, but it is very verbose.
-We can utilize the [**rules object expression**](./rules-object-expression.md) for better readability and versatility, here such an example:
+You can utilize the [**rules object expression**](./rules-object-expression.md) for better readability and versatility, here such an example:

 @[example](dynamic-rules)